 You must register your business and campaigns if you want to:

-Further registration costs to follow via email.
-Most business registrations will only require one campaign, unless you exceed their capacity of 10DLC numbers.
-If you register as philanthropic or non-profit, you may be exempt.
+Further registration costs will be communicated via email.
+Most business registrations require only one campaign, as The Campaign Registry no longer accepts more than one campaign at a time.
+However, if you exceed their capacity of 10DLC numbers, they may require more campaigns to be submitted at different times.
+If you register as a philanthropic or non-profit organization, you may be exempt from these requirements.

 Registration details to follow.